Michele Alboreto

 Further seasons with Footwork, Scuderia Italia and Minardi followed during the tail end of his F1 career.
 In 1995, Alboreto moved on to sportscars and a year later the American IndyCar series.
-He took his final major victories, the 1997 Le Mans 24 Hours and 2001 Sebring 12 Hours, with German manufacturers Porsche and Audi respectively.
+He took his final major victories, the 1997 Le Mans 24 Hours and 2001 Sebring 12 Hours, with German manufacturers Porsche and Audi, respectively.
 In 2001, a month after his Sebring victory, he was killed testing an Audi R8 at the Lausitzring in Germany.

 Career

 1976–1981: Junior formulae

-Michele Alboreto started his career in 1976 racing in Formula Monza with a car he and his friends built, known as the "CMR".
+Alboreto started his career in 1976 racing in Formula Monza with a car he and his friends built, known as the "CMR".
 The car itself proved to be uncompetitive and in 1978 Alboreto, now in a more competitive March, moved over to Formula Italia where he began to take race wins.
 Two years later Alboreto moved up to Formula Three, racing in a Euroracing-entered March-Toyota in both the European and Italian series.
 In his début Formula Three season, Alboreto finished 6th and 2nd respectively in the two championships, scoring three wins in the Italian series.

-1980 would prove to be the Italian's final, and most successful, year in Formula Three where he took the European crown and finished third in the Italian championship, taking five wins between the two series.
+In 1980 he took the European crown and finished third in the Italian championship, taking five wins between the two series.
 An appearance in the British Championship was also made that year.

 Alboreto's European title earned him a move into Formula Two, a feeder series for Formula One, with the Minardi team.
 He scored Minardi's only F2 victory, at Misano, during the 1981 season where he finished eighth in the championship.